arunsworld/nursery/README.md

 `ConcurrentJob` is a simple function that takes a context and error channel.
 We need to ensure that we're listening to the `Done()` channel on context and if invoked to clean-up resources and bail out.
 Errors are to be published to the error channel for proper handling.

 Note: while this package simplifies the semantics of defining and executing concurrent code it cannot protect against bad concurrent programming such as using shared resources across jobs leading to data corruption or panics due to race conditions.

+You may also be interested in reading [Structured Concurrency in Go](https://medium.com/@arunsworld/structured-concurrency-in-go-b800c7c4434e).